Successfully Landing Salmon

 Hold Back With The Landing Net

 The human mind through excitement often seems to miss an important link whenever a salmon is hooked as in the vast majority of cases the landing net appears instantly a salmon is hooked.
-An early produced landing net by the angler (or a ghillie) does no favours but only puts the angler under psychological pressure to rush the fight which can easily end in disaster.
+An early produced landing net by the angler (or a ghillie) does no real favours but only puts the angler under psychological pressure to rush the fight which can easily end in disaster.
 Leave the landing net alone until the salmon starts showing signs of fatigue at close range and focus on playing the fish correctly up until that point.
 You'll know when the time is right to land the fish and it's only then a simple case of lifting the pre-sunk landing net after the fish is drawn over it.
 If an excited colleague or ghillie starts standing with a landing net between you and your salmon soon after the fish is hooked my advice would be to call them back out of the river until the time for landing the salmon is right.
+There's nothing I've witnessed in life that betters the natural high of the serotonin type endorphins that flood your body after the successful capture of a perfect salmon so make sure you take the fight successfully all the way through to the landing net 'inspection' stage to guarantee this amazing 'long lasting' feeling.